 As a homeowner, you might be asking yourself, “Do I need a sump pump?”

 You finally have your dream basement.
 Nicely carpeted, stocked with food and drinks, outfitted with the latest electronics, a home entertainment system and comfy furniture.
-Now for your nightmare: a heavy summer downpour that threatens to flood your newly remodeled basement.
+Now for your nightmare; A heavy summer downpour or a burst pipe after a cold winter threatens to flood your newly remodeled basement

 Could this disaster and the need for expensive water damage restoration have been prevented by a small pump installed in the lowest part of your basement?
 This pump, known as a sump pump, can help keep the area under your home dry and prevent it from flooding by pumping water out and away from your foundation.
 However, not all homes need sump pumps.

 How Do You Know If You Need a Sump Pump?

 - You live in a flat or low-lying area with soil that readily traps water.